GoogleCloudPlatform/compute-video-demo-puppet/README.md

    ```
    puppet-enterprise-master startupscript: Puppet installation finished!
    ```

-3. Use Puppet to setup the demo
+3. Fetch the setup manifest from the metadata server

     ```
-    sudo /opt/puppet/bin/puppet apply /opt/compute-video-demo-puppet/manifests/master_setup.pp
+    curl http://metadata/computeMetadata/v1/instance/attributes/setup -H 'Metadata-Flavor: Google' > master_setup.pp
     ```

+4. Use Puppet to setup the demo

+    ```
+    sudo /opt/puppet/bin/puppet apply master_setup.pp
+    ```

    This setup manifest will prepare your Puppet master for the demo and will clone the demo repository into /opt for convenience.

-4. Export path so that sudo can use gcutil
+5. Export path so that sudo can use gcutil

    ```
-   sudo $PATH=$PATH:/usr/local/bin
+   sudo export PATH=$PATH:/usr/local/bin
    ```

-5. Authenticate the root user on your puppet master with Compute Engine.
+6. Authenticate the root user on your puppet master with Compute Engine.

     ```
-    sudo gcutil auth
+    sudo gcloud auth login
     ```

-6. Set up `/etc/puppetlabs/puppet/device.conf` which the gce_compute module references
+7. Set up `/etc/puppetlabs/puppet/device.conf` which the gce_compute module references
 for your Google Cloud project-id.

     ```